Work with CPWD

 • Able to demonstrate CPWD’s core values of inclusiveness, flexibility, person-first, accountability, and integrity.

-• Effective written and oral communication skills.
+• Effective written and oral communications skills.

 • Valid driver’s license, insurance, and clean driving record (if applicable).

-• Satisfactory background checks.
+• Satisfactory background and motor vehicle check.

 PHYSICAL/ENVIRONMENTAL REQUIREMENTS: